WhiteLightningGun/ThousandStars/README.md

 ![Screenshot of the Thousand Stars in action](https://github.com/whitelightninggun/ThousandStars/blob/main/thousandstars.PNG)

+To-do:

+1. Add planets
+2. nebulas
-To-do: Add planets, nebulas, and the ability to rotate the star map to reflect locations on Earth
+3. The ability to rotate the star map to reflect locations on Earth
+4. Some kind of abstraction layer holding the html events (mouse clicks, touches) and retaining state across canvas re-renders (highest priority)